How do you search for something in your source? Do you use Windows Find or TopToy? Then you are wasting time.

 Write search results to an ASCII file for saving or emailing

-Multi-threaded - Entry, Results and Viewer all run in separate threads for maximum flexibility
+Multi-threaded - Entry, Results and Viewer all run in separate threads for maximum

 File summary shows file name, date, size and hit count

-File Viewer allows copying code to clipboard, save time by finding and copying existing code
+File Viewer allows copying code to clipboard, save time by finding and copying existing

 Results and Viewer can load file into your editor